pyrated/vim-anywhere/readme.md

 ![demo](assets/demo.gif)

 Map vim-anywhere to the key combination of your choice.
-Once invoked, it will open a buffer in MacVim.
+Once invoked, it will open a buffer in MacVim (or gVim).
 Close it and it's contents are copied to your clipboard and your previous application is refocused.

+vim-anywhere currently supports OSX and any Linux distro running Gnome.

 ## Installation